solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/index.md

 - **SETUP** your development environment and configure it to work with the infrastructure
 - **VALIDATE** that the setup completed successfully, before diving into the ideation phase.

+???+ question "Using your own data?"

+    This solution accelerator is designed to work with sample vendor, SOW, and invoice data, but you can also use your own PostgreSQL database.
+If you choose to do so, some modifications will be necessary to ensure compatibility with the existing architecture.

+    Key Updates Required:

+    Database Connection Configuration:
+    Update the connection settings to point to your existing PostgreSQL instance.
+    Ensure appropriate authentication mechanisms are in place, such as managed identity or database credentials.
+    Managed Identity Setup (if applicable):
+    If a managed identity is not already configured, you will need to create one.
+    Assign the Storage Blob Data Contributor role to the managed identity on the Azure Storage Account to allow secure access to required data.
+    Schema Adjustments:
+    Modify the database schema if your data structure differs from the provided sample data.
+    Ensure necessary indexing and performance optimizations are applied to support AI-driven queries.
+    Data Ingestion and Processing Updates:
+    Adjust data pipelines and preprocessing steps to work with your data format.
+    Review and modify any AI validation logic that references sample datasets.
+    Storage & Permissions:
+    Ensure that your AI processing and database services have the correct access permissions to read and process your data.

 ---